hbod8/lincalc/README.md

 - Display matrix structures in the command line.
 - Create a way to pivot on a given position.

+## Structure:

+The code base will be stored in src/ and all commands given to lincalc will be in separate c files.

 ## Basic use cases:

 **Title:** User loads a matrix from a csv file